Skip to main content

 Grammar

-• using appropriate grammar to communicate effectively in speaking and in writing
+• Using appropriate grammar to communicate effectively in writing and speaking

-The first week of the program includes several orientation sessions; the last week of the program includes final exams and a closing ceremony.
-All students receive a final grade report.
-Students who successfully complete a course will receive a certificate of attendance.
+The first week of the program includes several orientation sessions, and the last week includes final exams and a closing ceremony.
+All students receive a final grade report, and students who complete a course of study with satisfactory attendance also receive a certificate of attendance.

 Students should be prepared to use their own laptop or device for assessments completed during class and for final exams.
 A limited number of laptops may be available for students to borrow for an 8-hour period from the University Library System.